shivam-vashi/shivam-vashi.github.io/_pages/about.md

 </div>

 # 🎖 Honors and Awards
-- *2023.01* Received a scholarship award of INR 5000 for securing 1st Rank in a class of 88 students.
+- *2023.01* Received a scholarship award of INR 5000 for securing 1st Rank in a class of 88 students (VJTI)

 # 📖 Educations
 - *2023 - Present*, 4.0/4.0, Master of Science (MS) in Mechanical Engineering, Texas A&M University